101 Cooking For Two

 The obvious uses are the standard Mexican dishes: tacos, nachos, burritos, burritos bowls, enchiladas, and quesadilas

-Perfect on a taco salad or in a taco buffet for parties or game days.
+Perfect on a taco salad or in a taco buffet for parties and game days.
 Or use it in a casserole like Easy Taco Casserole and replace the taco ground beef.

-For tacos, serve with warm flour or corn tortillas with traditional toppings: cheddar or Mexican cheeses, diced tomatoes, slices of jalapeno or green onions, cilantro, sour cream, and many more.
+For tacos, serve with warm flour or corn tortillas with traditional toppings: cheddar or Mexican cheeses, diced tomatoes, jalapeno slices or green onions, cilantro, sour cream, and many more.

 Side dishes: Corn chips with salsa, refried beans, guacamole, or Mexican rice.